Aeronique/honeypot-threat-research/reports/01_top_cves.md

 **CVE-2018-13379 double-signature:** Two Suricata rules fired for this CVE with identical per-day counts, meaning they matched the same traffic.
 This report uses one signature's count (29,938).
 The combined total across both signatures is 59,876.

 **CVSS sourcing:** NVD is the primary CVSS source in this report.
 For CVE-2018-13379, NVD publishes 9.8 and Shodan CVEDB returns 9.1.
 This kind of discrepancy is common.
 For CVE-2024-14007, NVD has not published a v3 score; the v4.0 score of 8.7 comes from VulnCheck.
-For CVE-2025-55182, NVD has not completed its analysis; the score of 10.0 comes from the CNA (Meta).
+For CVE-2025-55182, NVD has not completed its analysis and the score of 10.0 comes from the CNA (Meta).

 **EPSS scores** come from Shodan CVEDB and reflect a single point in time snapshot.
 The score for CVE-2024-14007 (0.07%) may not yet reflect full exploitation data given how recently the CVE was formally published.

 ---

 *All data sourced from Elasticsearch DSL queries against T-Pot honeypot logs, 2026/02/01 through 2026/02/28.
-Raw query output is preserved in `/data/`.*
+Raw query output is preserved in honeypot-threat-research/data[https://github.com/Aeronique/honeypot-threat-research/tree/main/data].*

 ---